 “Five years ago, almost all our systems used cylindrical batteries,” explained Phil Jakes, Lenovo’s Director of Strategic Technology Innovation.
 “They were AA-like cells called 18650s.”
-Manufacturers didn’t request batteries to fit their laptops, but instead designed laptops to fit the batteries.
+Manufacturers didn’t request batteries to fit their laptops, but instead designed

 That begin to change at beginning of this decade, as the MacBook Air and Intel’s ultrabook initiative caught on.
 Consumers wanted thinner systems, but also expected them to last just as long – if not longer – than before.
 “The drive for thinner systems moved us to lithium-polymer pouch cells, which are for the most part rectangular,” Mr. Jakes said.
 These new cells can be more easily crammed into small spaces and spread across the width of a notebook.
 Even these might be soon be replaced by custom-designed batteries, a trend that’s being pushed by smartphones and cutting-edge notebooks, like Apple’s MacBook.

 Oddly, this improvement in packaging actually hides gains in energy density.
 Dell’s Thompson explained this, saying “Once we get to an all-day run time, we just start to shrink the products.
 Batteries are enabling products to be 15mm thick today.”
 Manufacturers have the choice to cram in more battery, or reduce size – and often choose the latter.